 4 Great Public Universities for Studying Journalism

-If you're a student considering majoring in Journalism, check out these four great public colleges that could be your dream school!
+If you're a student considering a Journalism major, check out these four public universities with great programs.
+One of them might be your dream school!

 When it comes to choosing the right college and major for you, there are a lot of choices.
 With all those options, many factors determine whether or not a school is a match for you, such as location and possible job opportunities.
 If you want to study Journalism and are unsure where you should go, don't worry!
 Here's a list of four of the best public colleges for studying Journalism.

-The University of Missouri is a land-grant research university in Columbia.
-Missouri, that offers a range of programs in Journalism and Communications through the Missouri School of Journalism.
-From undergraduate programs to global options, this School lets students dig deeper in pursuing their degrees.
-Ranked in the top 1% of schools in the country for Journalism, U of Missouri has created world-class journalists that are ready for any challenge.
+The University of Missouri is a land-grant research university in Columbia that offers a range of programs in Journalism and Communications through the Missouri School of Journalism.
+From undergraduate programs to global options, students can dig deeper while pursuing their degrees.
+Ranked in the top 1% of schools in the country for Journalism, the University produces world-class journalists who are ready for any challenge.
 The Journalism School is fairly small, with just over 2,200 undergraduate and graduate students.
-With an acceptance rate of 77%, the University makes it possible for many students to gain admission.
-Beyond these stats, the environment is just right; Mizzou sits on a beautiful 1,262-acre campus and is also considered to be one of the oldest schools in the world, having been founded in 1839.
-U of Missouri strives to make everyone feel included, regardless of race, sexual orientation, or religion.
+With an acceptance rate around 77%, Mizzou makes it possible for many students to gain admission.
+Beyond these stats, the environment is just right; the campus sits on 1,262 beautiful acres and is considered to be one of the oldest schools in the world, having been founded in 1839.
+The University strives to make everyone feel included, regardless of race, sexual orientation, or religion.

-The University of Georgia, Grady College of Journalism and Mass Communication
+4. The Grady College of Journalism and Mass Communication, University of Georgia

 Want to find more great schools with Journalism majors?
 Start searching with our College Search tool!